 Both come with a stand mount and carry case.

 There were people complaining about build quality with the C1.
-The C01 however is build Ford tough.
+The C01 however is built Ford tough.

-The C01 has a natural low end sound, conducive to rapping.
-I didn’t see any mention of the C1 being a mic that excelled in this sort of instance.
+The C01 has a natural low-end sound, conducive to rapping.
+I didn’t see any mention of the C1 working well in this instance.